How Elton John became an LGBTQ advocate and icon

 In the same interview, Elton revealed that he still craved love and attention and shared his then-belief that a loving relationship would last longer with a woman.

 Elton John met German recording engineer Renate Blauel in 1983 while the star was finishing his Too Low for Zero album, and they quickly became close friends.
-After travelling with her on the Australian leg of his tour of the same name, Elton John prosed to Blauel.
+After travelling with her on the Australian leg of his tour of the same name, Elton John proposed to Blauel.

-However, the pair divorced in 1988 and Blauel largely retreated from the public eye.
+They were married for four years, but the pair divorced in 1988 and Blauel largely retreated from the public eye.